Neiva, Huila: Geography and climate

 The city has the dry-summer tropical savannah climate (Köppen climate classification: As), relatively rare and scattered across the world.

 Due to its location near the equator and its low altitude, the city has a hot annual average climate with daytime temperatures ranging from 88 to 95 degrees Fahrenheit.
 It is about 300 kilometers / 186.4 miles (about a five-hour drive) from the Colombian capital, Bogotá.

 The city of Palembang in Indonesia is the antipode of Neiva.
+Neiva and Palembang is the only pair of antipodal cities in the world where both cities have population above 300.000 people.

 Ethnography

-According to DANE, the ethnography composition of the city is:
+According to DAN 2018, the ethnography composition of the city is: